102Rudy/tagit/README.md

 # Tag It

 ## How to Build
-Close the project including submodules:
+Clone the project including submodules:
 ```bash
 git clone --recurse-submodules https://github.com/102Rudy/tagit.git
 ```